-For YEAST, use the 40x lens and make note of:
+For YEAST, use the 40x lens using a hemacytometer and methylene blue and make note of:

 Percent viability

 For BACTERIA, use the 100x oil immersion lens and make note of:

 - □ Whether cells are rods (bacilli) or round (cocci). - D The approximate length or diameter in microns. - □ The gram reaction.